 (iii) in such a way as not to cause any interruption to the business processes of the Client (other than any agreed and unavoidable interruption which is required in order to perform the Services in a proper and efficient manner).

-3.8 The representations and warranties specified in 3.8 above are subject to the Client giving notice to the Supplier as soon as it is reasonably able upon becoming aware of the breach of representation or warranty.
+3.8 The warranties specified in clause 3.7 above are subject to the Client giving notice to the Supplier as soon as it is reasonably able upon becoming aware of the breach of warranty.
 When notifying the Supplier of the breach the Client shall use reasonable endeavours to provide the Supplier with such documented information, details and assistance as the Supplier may reasonably request.

 3.9 All other representations and warranties, whether statutory or implied, are hereby expressly excluded to the fullest extent permitted by law.